 TOM BIHN has been making packs and bags for over three decades, and to a certain extent we've become experts about the various materials and components used in their construction.
 What follows is our effort to condense our rather vast knowledge into a simple glossary.
 Whether you're reading about our products or those from other manufacturers, we hope you'll find this information useful.

-Original 1050d HT Ballistic Nylon
+1050 Denier Original HT Ballistic Nylon

 Our U.S.- made 1050 denier high-tenacity (type 6,6) nylon ballistic fabric was originally developed for use in flak jackets and bullet proof vests, hence the name "ballistic."

 In the 1980s ballistic nylon was replaced by Kevlar fabric for use in personal armor; fabric mills began offering it to the outdoor and luggage industries.
 The luggage industry adopted it for use in soft bags as it did not abrade clothing, particularly women's nylon stockings.

 Like 420 HT Parapack, ballistic nylon is a filament fabric (not texturized) and therefore has the following advantages over Cordura®: it allows a bag to slide easily in and out of tight overhead bins, etc.; in use, it tends not to destroy clothing that it rubs against; it tends not to collect lint from sweaters, etc., and "pill"; it does not collect snow; and, very significantly, it does not collect pet hair.

 Because it's a high-tenacity nylon, it does not take dye as readily as the cheaper nylons: you will sometimes notice an almost heathery sort of appearance to this fabric.